vtex/faststore/apps/docs/docs/how-to-guides/faststore-api/extending-the-faststore-api.md

 Your new type definitions set the data structure for your new fields, extended from the existing FastStore GraphQL queries and types.

-See the following code example of adding a new string field called `customField` to the existing type [StoreProduct](https://www.faststore.dev/reference/api/objects#storeproduct).
+See the following code example of adding a new field called `customField`, which is a string, to the existing type [StoreProduct](https://www.faststore.dev/reference/api/objects#storeproduct).

 ```ts
 const typeDefs = `